SaswataNayak21/Airline-Management-System/README.md

 Select your project folder
 Open and run Mainframe.java

+All records should reflect in your MySQL tables.

 Test App Features:
 Try booking, cancellation, view flights, etc.
 Check records in MySQL